Curriculum in Content

-- "Fun" experiences like Spring Sing and annual dances and parties.
+- "Fun" experiences like Dub Sync and annual dances.

 - The opportunity to express oneself by writing for the Quaker Campus, working as a D.J. on Whittier’s radio station, singing in a vocal ensemble, or acting in a play (to suggest a few examples among many).

 - The opportunity to help others communicate more effectively by working as a math or writing tutor at CAAS.